-

 Taxes on asset sales are:

-Real Estate Transfer Tax (RETT): The acquisition of (certain rights to) real estate situated in the Netherlands, including commercial real estate, is in principle subject to 6% Dutch RETT, provided that a 2% rate applies in respect of residential real estate (applicable rates for 2020).
+Real Estate Transfer Tax (RETT): The acquisition of (certain rights to) real estate situated in the Netherlands, including commercial real estate, is in principle subject to 10.4% Dutch RETT, with the exception of residential properties acquired by the actual residents (2%).
 Generally speaking, RETT is levied by reference to the higher of the consideration paid for the acquisition of the real estate and its fair market value.
 Certain adjustments to the taxable base are required to be made under the relevant law, which can especially be relevant (and have an increasing factor) in the case of certain rights related to real estate such as rights of ground lease (erfpachtrecht) or rights of superficies (opstalrecht).

 Exemptions and/or reductions may apply, e.g., if in respect of the relevant real estate Dutch RETT has been paid in relation to a previous acquisition of the same asset (e.g., by the seller) in the period of 6 months before the acquisition, or in respect of real estate assets that are newly constructed or still under construction (i.e., unused or within 6 months from first use).
 Also, under circumstances and subject to anti-abuse rules, transfers within a group can be exempt.

 Furthermore, the acquisition of shares in a company the assets of which consist for 30% or more of Dutch real estate may in principle also be subject to RETT, depending on the total amount of acquired shares (including shares already held) by the relevant acquirer (together with related parties).
+As outlined in more detail in the answer to Q3, a legislative proposal is pending that introduces a new 4% RETT rate for certain share acquisitions that would currently qualify for a RETT exemption.

-Capital Gains Tax: Dutch corporate income tax rules do not make a distinction between capital gains and ordinary (rental) income.
-Both are taxed at the prevailing corporate income tax rates; see above under Direct taxes.
+Capital Gains Tax: Dutch corporate tax rules do not make a distinction between capital gains and ordinary (rental) income.
+Both are taxed at the prevailing corporate tax rates; see above under Direct taxes.

 -